 That integrated sound system consists of six speakers – a forward-firing centre speaker, a forward-firing subwoofer, two side-firing speakers mounted towards the bottom of either edge, and two upward-firing speakers at the extremities of the top edge.
 Dolby Atmos support is baked-in.
 Missing, however, is support for headphones – there's no physical headphone socket or support for Bluetooth headphones –which seems a very odd oversight.

 In the past few years, Sky Q has become a hub for other streaming apps and their content, and Sky Glass takes the same approach.
-On board are, among others, Netflix, Amazon Prime Video, Disney+, BBC iPlayer, ITV Hub, All 4, Spotify and BBC Sounds.
-Our review sample also has access to Apple TV+, which will be rolled out to owners in the near future.
+On board are, among others, Netflix, Amazon Prime Video, Disney+, Apple TV+, BBC iPlayer, ITV Hub, All 4, Spotify and BBC Sounds.

 That's a very solid selection, of course, but there is some inconsistency in format support across the apps.
 Netflix and Amazon Prime Video are presented in Dolby Vision and Dolby Atmos (where the content allows) just as they should, but Disney+ and Apple TV+ inexplicably top out at HDR10 and 5.1 sound.

 One of the Sky Glass TV's more controversial features is one that sees the TV turn on automatically when you enter the room, displaying fullscreen posters for recommended shows and movies.
 This is not a feature to which we're particularly drawn – a living room is used for far more than only TV-watching, so the fact that the Sky Glass TV immediately demands your attention as you walk in seems rather unpleasant.
 Sky says that in the future this feature could be used for displaying artwork, photos and more, in the vein of Samsung's Ambient Mode, and perhaps we'll appreciate it more then.
-In the meantime the feature can at least be switched off – and, in fact, it doesn't seem to work at all on our review sample.
+In the meantime the feature can at least be switched off.

 As well as a motion sensor, there are also two far-field microphones built into the Sky Glass TV's chassis.
 These allow for full hands-free operation of the TV.
 It will turn on to the 'hello Sky' wake phrase, and you can then perform all sorts of functions via voice, including pausing and rewinding content, searching for specific shows and movies, changing the volume and finding all of the matches involving your favourite football team.
 If you don't like the idea of the TV always listening to you, you can switch the chassis-integrated microphones off and then simply use the button-operated one that's built into the remote control.